What is Google Zanzibar?

 • High-throughput.
 Google handles billions of queries per day.

-To learn more about why Google developed this service, read our interview with Abhishek Parmar, co-creator of Google Zanzibar.
+To learn more about Google Zanzibar permissions, read our interview with Abhishek Parmar, co-creator of Google Zanzibar.

 Correctness